brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 In order to format expressions that use scoping or the conditional operator, you'll just have to write parentheses.
 That seems easy enough to both understand and use.
 Otherwise, anything goes.

-## Lexing Macro Expansion
+## Handling Macro Expansion

-While lexing expressions, macro expansion occurs too.
+While lexing expressions, macro expansion occurs too (although at a later phase, see below).
 This is both what users expect and is important to support, otherwise we're not actually meeting the claim of supporting all expressions.
 There are even standard utilities that are defined as macros, like `errno`.
 The one thing to note is that looking for the terminating `:` or `}` of an expression will _not_ consider such a character from macros.
 Otherwise, the macros wouldn't actually be usable properly and also the format string itself would become illegible.

 Extending the previous example: